Zhang Xizhe: VfL Wolfsburg

+Return to Beijing Guoan

 On 15 July 2015, Zhang returned to Chinese Super League side Beijing Guoan after just six months with VfL Wolfsburg.
 He made his return debut for the club on 20 July 2015 in a 0–0 draw against Shanghai SIPG.
 He scored his first goal for the club since his return on 20 September 2015 in a 1–0 win against Jiangsu Sainty.
 On 25 October 2017, Zhang was sent off during a league match against Chongqing Dangdai Lifan for slapping Chen Lei in the face.
 On 3 November 2017, he was handed a twelve-match suspension in the league by the Chinese Football Association.
-After serving his suspension the following season he would win his first Chinese FA Cup with the 2018 Chinese FA Cup against Shandong Luneng Taishan.
+After serving his suspension the following season he would win the 2018 Chinese FA Cup with Guoan, the club's first major trophy in 9 years, where he scored the decisive goal in the second leg of the final against Shandong Luneng to give Guoan a 2–1 lead in an eventual 2-2 draw, aggregated score across 2 legs was 3-3 and Guoan won on away goals.

+On 24 November 2020, Zhang made his 300th appearance for Guoan in a 3–1 win against Melbourne Victory in the 2020 AFC Champions League group stage.

+Zhang made his 400th appearance for Guoan on 21 May 2025 in a 4–0 victory against Shijiazhuang Gongfu in the 2025 Chinese FA Cup.
+In the 57th minute of the match, Zhang Xizhe scored from a direct free kick.
+He became only the third player to appear in 400 games across all competitions for Guoan, after Xu Yunlong and Yang Zhi.
+Guoan fans celebrated his 400th appearance in the next home league game on 14 June 2025, holding up a massive tifo in Workers' Stadium ahead of kickoff.
+He captained the side in the match and scored in the 11th minute in a 2–1 win against Changchun Yatai.

 International career

 Zhang was called up to the Chinese under-20 national team in 2009 and took part in the 2010 AFC U-19 Championship qualifying campaign where he scored two goals from five appearances.
 At the 2010 AFC U-19 Championship, he played in every game as China lost in the quarter-finals at the tournament.
 He made his debut for the Chinese national team on 26 March 2011 in a 2–2 draw against Costa Rica.
 He scored his first goal for China on 6 September 2013 in a 6–1 win against Singapore.
 On 5 March 2014, Zhang scored a penalty in the final match of 2015 AFC Asian Cup qualification in a 3–1 loss against Iraq which ensured that China advanced to the 2015 AFC Asian Cup as the best third place team, beating Lebanon on goal difference.